huggingface/blog/inference-update.md

 </div>

-Transformer models are quickly becoming the *de facto* architecture for a wide range of machine learning (ML) applications, including natural language processing, computer vision, speech, and more.
-Every day, developers and organizations are adopting these models to turn ideas into proof-of-concept demos, and demos into production-grade applications.
+Every day, developers and organizations are adopting models hosted on [Hugging Face](https://huggingface.co/models) to turn ideas into proof-of-concept demos, and demos into production-grade applications.
+For instance, Transformer models have become a popular architecture for a wide range of machine learning (ML) applications, including natural language processing, computer vision, speech, and more.
+Recently, diffusers have become a popular architecuture for text-to-image or image-to-image generation.
+Other architectures are popular for other tasks, and we host all of them on the HF Hub!

 At Hugging Face, we are obsessed with simplifying ML development and operations without compromising on state-of-the-art quality.
 In this respect, the ability to test and deploy the latest models with minimal friction is critical, all along the lifecycle of an ML project.
 Optimizing the cost-performance ratio is equally important, and we'd like to thank our friends at [Intel](https://huggingface.co/intel) for sponsoring our free CPU-based inference solutions.
 This is another major step in our [partnership](https://huggingface.co/blog/intel).
 It's also great news for our user community, who can now enjoy the speedup delivered by the [Intel Xeon Ice Lake](https://www.intel.com/content/www/us/en/products/docs/processors/xeon/3rd-gen-xeon-scalable-processors-brief.html) architecture at zero cost.